 Adrienne always wondered if she could match her older sisters’ knack for making a difference.

-When her chance came, the 11-year-old leaned on her family’s natural harmony—and long history of giving back.
+Then her chance came.
+And the 11-year-old leaned on her family’s natural harmony—and long history of giving back.

 “My sisters are really big social justice leaders,” she says of siblings Nadia, 16, and Charlotte, 13, who have both belonged to WE clubs since middle school.